 3. Take some time to play, exercise, and rest.

 There will always be something more to do.
 That’s why it’s so important to practice self-care and make it part of your routine.

-That’s why it is so vital that you regularly work some rest and play into your life.
+You need rest and play to give yourself a chance to recover.
 Block out time in your busy schedule for it if you can’t easily fit it in otherwise.
-If you don’t, the responsibilities that you have to take care of will eat away at it.
+If you don’t, the responsibilities that you must take care of will eat away at it.

 Exercise is so important for maintaining a happy mental space.
 Not only do you keep in shape and keep your body healthy, but you also cause your brain to produce the chemicals that you need to be a happier person.

 Exercise is always a net positive for your overall well-being.
-The human body was not built to be sedentary, even though our current lifestyle promotes it.
+The human body was not built to be sedentary, even though our modern lifestyles promote it.

-You need rest and play to give your brain a break from everything else that you have to do.
-Create the time and space for it and treat it with the same gravity as any of your other responsibilities.
+Create the time and space for self-care.
+Treat it with the same gravity as any of your other responsibilities.
 It is that important!